-Some years ago I administered the Birkman Behavioral Assessment® to a group of high level ACPE members.
+Some years ago I administered the Birkman Behavioral Assessment® to a group of high level physician professional association members.
 What differentiated them most from my control group was their elevated interest in “persuasive behavior.”
 Note, theBirkman assessment interprets “persuasiveness” with an orientation towards sales and marketing.

 Outside of practice, in pursuit of a nonclinical career transition as well as in nonclinical work, physicians, like everyone else, need to be selling their ideas, their recommendations and their results constantly.

 While starting your sentence with, “As a physician,” may turn heads and gain initial

 attention, it won’t guarantee you’ll get your way.

 Persuasiveness is a skill, and a skill that can be learned.
 Learn to make a case for your point and presently it knowledgeably, logically and cogently, and you’ll find many more opportunities for success await you.